Ozakinn/OzakiAnimeWPF/README.md

 - Windows 10 or later.
 (Latest Patch or Update)
 - .NET 6 (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 -	Internet
-- Host your own API and paste it in the developer settings for faster load time (https://github.com/consumet/api.consumet.org).
-Default API is US based.
+- [OPTIONAL] Host your own API and paste it in the developer settings, if you prefer faster load time (https://github.com/consumet/api.consumet.org).

 ## Community
 **This app will receive updates for new features (unless I have time).**